seekdavidlee/Eklee-Azure-Functions-GraphQl/Documentation/Searches.md

 }
 ```

-## Other notes
+## More on Search Filters

-* Currently, only the comparison Equal and NotEqual are supported on the filter.
-We will be adding more shortly.
+We support the following filtering types: string, double, datetime and int.